immcantation/dowser/docs/vignettes/Building-Time-Trees-Vignette.md

 - `custom/StrictClock_Standard_EmpFreq.xml`: A simple strict clock model with empirical nucleotide frequencies.
 - `custom/TraitLinkedExpectedOccupancy_EstTraitClockRates_EmpFreq.xml`: A trait-linked clock model using an expected occupancy method for determining the proportion of each branch in each state, estimating separate clock rates for each state, and using empirical nucleotide frequencies.

+You can specify the path to the template in the `template` argument of `getTimeTreesIterate`, or you can pass a connection object to the `template` argument, e.g.
+`getTimeTreesIterate(..., template = url(<url-to-github-file-raw>), ...)`.
+In this
+tutorial, we assume you have downloaded the above templates to your working directory.

 ---